Folkwise-io/mintbean-cli/docs/adding_new_templates.md

-# How to Add a template
+# How to Add a Project Template

 ## Getting Started